-I haven’t done a lot with jekyll in the past, but I’m a big fan of MarkDown everything.
-For me that usually means I’m taking notes in markdown Obsidian, doing diagrams in mermaid in Azure DevOps or https://mermaid.live/.
-I’ve even started turning my talk slides into MarkDown with a tool called MARP.
+I haven’t done a lot with jekyll in the past, but I’m a big fan of Markdown everything.
+For me that usually means I’m taking notes in Markdown Obsidian, doing diagrams in mermaid in Azure DevOps or https://mermaid.live/.
+I’ve even started turning my talk slides into Markdown with a tool called MARP.

-Understanding when I use standard MarkDown or some sort of templating language (jekyll uses Liquid) has been fun.
-I’ll do something in html or MarkDown, then find out that Jekyll or my theme already has helpers to render that (like gists, videos, and figures).
+Understanding when I use standard Markdown or some sort of templating language (jekyll uses Liquid) has been fun.
+I’ll do something in HTML or Markdown, then find out that Jekyll or my theme already has helpers to render that (like gists, videos, and figures).
 Sometimes rendering more advanced things takes a little tweaking of Jekyll and the theme.

 Lets take Mermaid for example.
 If I want to render mermaid, it won’t work out of the box with jekyll or my theme.
-I need to tweak things and inialize things manually.
+I need to tweak things and initialize things manually.
 If I want to render a graph, this won’t work out of the box.

 So to make it work, I had to override the base theme.
 To start, I looked at the themes layouts.
 They live in the _layout folder of the theme here.
 These are the base structure of a page and most reference either Archive or Default.

 Fortunately Archive also refers to Default so I can focus my changes there if I want to override it.